nipy/nipype/doc/users/vagrant.rst

   sudo apt-get install fsl afni

 Also note that the directory in which you call `vagrant up` will be mounted under `/vagrant` inside the virtual machine.
+You can also copy the Vagrantfile to a different location in order to mount a different directory.

 Please read through Vagrant_ documentation on other features.
 The python environment is built using a `miniconda <http://repo.continuum.io/miniconda/>`_